eraserhd/Idris-book/chapters/contradictions.md

 ## `Uninhabited` and `absurd`

-There are many useful uninhabited types which come up frequently such as `True = False`, `NonEmpty []`, and `IsJust Nothing`.
-It would be nice if we didn't have to worry about the different ways to extract `Void` values from each of these types, and so Idris provides us with the `Uninhabited`
+Many uninhabited types come up frequently: `True = False`, `NonEmpty []`, `IsJust Nothing`.
+It would be nice to not worry about the different ways to extract `Void` values from each of these, so Idris provides us with the `Uninhabited` interface:
-interface:

 ```idris
 interface Uninhabited t where